mohamedi/investment-foundations/04-Comparative advantage and OC and Trade.md

+## From output based:

-* The coparative adbanatage makes to push the PPC from the classical bow shaped and it increses the productivity
+* The coparative advanatage makes to push the PPC from the classical bow shaped and it increses the productivity
 * Even though a country A or B can definetly have the absolute advantage but with comparative advantage they can still benefit
 * Example:
   * Lets say two country has the PPC is bow shaped and first take the *max of the curve* i.e what it can produce